-Geographic Extent of Observed Injury
+Geographic Extent of Observed Symptoms

 There are three classifications of geography of monitored sites.
 Compete only the one that best describes the monitored site.
 Remember to avoid "edge" and other sites (e.g., turfs with broadleaf weed treatments (grass only-no clover, chickweed, etc.), total weed management areas around trees) where plants may be exposed through root zone uptake of herbicides.
 Only include such areas when root zone effects have been eliminated.
 In this case, document in Notes why root zone effects were eliminated from consideration.
-Appropriate verifications include 1) verified no herbicide applications with land manager, 2) turf shows healthy broadleaf populations, 3) edge injury is continuous with injury observed beyond edge).
+Appropriate verifications include 1) verified no herbicide applications with land manager, 2) turf shows healthy broadleaf populations, 3) edge symptoms are continuous with symptoms observed beyond edge).

-Large: Estimate only 1) the area you monitored, and 2) the area in which you observed injury.
+Large: Estimate only 1) the area you monitored, and 2) the area in which you observed symptoms.
 For example, if you monitor 10 acres of a 40-acre Nature Preserve with symptoms observed throughout the 10 acres, both items "1)" and "2)" would be filled as "10".
-If only 5 acres show injury items "1)" and "2)" would be "10 and 5" respectively.
-Area without any injury will have "0" form "2)."
+If only 5 acres show symptoms items "1)" and "2)" would be "10 and 5" respectively.
+Area without any symptoms will have "0" for "1)" and "2)."